 Sarah was diagnosed with ALS in June 2012 at the age of 33.
 Prior to that, she was a runner, who completed the Portland Marathon.
 Sarah worked in book publishing for 11 years in the San Francisco Bay Area and in Manhattan.
-She is now a writer, living in San Francisco with her husband Rob and their 5-year-old daughter Scarlett.
+She is now a writer, living in San Francisco with her husband Rob, their 7-year-old daughter Scarlett, and their dog Otto.

 Sarah’s work has been published in The New York Times, Scary Mommy, and Redbook Magazine.
 She blogs regularly at speed4sarah.com, a site devoted to raising awareness of ALS through the faces and stories of people living with the disease.